Freemasonry in France: Postwar splits and unifications

 They decide to work together for the betterment of Man and Society.

-In October 2002, this collection of obediences created the Masonic Institute of France (Institut maçonnique de France, or IMF), with the aim of "promoting the cultural image of French Freemasonry across the historic, literary and artistic inheritance and its diversity" and of "rediscovering, deepening and making better-known to all interested members of the public the cultural and ethical values of Freemasonry".
+In October 2002, this collection of obediences created the Masonic Institute of France (Institut maçonnique de France, or IMF), with the aim of "promoting the cultural image of French Free-Masonry across the historic, literary and artistic inheritance and its diversity" and of "rediscovering, deepening and making better-known to all interested members of the public the cultural and ethical values of Freemasonry".
 The IMF is both a foundation for Masonic culture and a study and research centre.
-It organises an annual salon on Mason books and awards a literary prize to an author who is not a Mason but defends ideas and values close to those of Freemasonry.
+It organises an annual salon on Mason books and awards a literary prize to an author who is not a Mason but defends ideas and values close to those of Free-Masonry.
 However, in July 2006, the Grande Loge de France decided to leave the association formed in 2002, and the Grand Orient de France decided to annul the 'brand name' "Maçonnerie Française" with the INPI.

 In France, there are some 11 Grand Lodges, few of which officially recognize the legitimacy of the others.
 However, in June 2005, the Grande Loge Nationale Française and the Grande Loge de France took steps to improve their fraternal working relations by signing a "Protocole Administratif", allowing them to cooperate at a level below official recognition.